giselaortt/Machine-Learning-studies/README.md

+# Intro:

 🇺🇸English:

 Project was done with merely educational purposes.
-I reeimplement the projects of this youtube channel(Please take a look at the machine learning playlist): https://www.youtube.com/channel/UCMSGXqLEE1q5NqG3hjA5vCg
+I reeimplement the projects of this [youtube chanel](https://www.youtube.com/channel/UCMSGXqLEE1q5NqG3hjA5vCg).
+Please take a look at the machine learning playlist.
 The classes belong to Rodrigo Mello, and where originally coded in R. I changed the language to python, to avoid direct copying.

 🇧🇷Português: